 What is Mage Knight?

-Mage Knight is a very complex board game, best experienced solo or in small player numbers.
-You play as a powerful wizard/warrior, traveling around a fantasy world, filled with monsters that need to be killed, settlements to interact with and your own agendas, like capturing cities.
+Mage Knight is a very complex board game, best-experienced solo or in small player numbers.
+You play as a powerful wizard/warrior, traveling around a fantasy world, filled with monsters that need to be killed, settlements to interact with, and your own agendas, like capturing cities.

 By gameplay mechanics, it’s a deck-building game.
 You start with a basic deck (seven characters are available in the ultimate edition), which you improve during the game.
 Managing your deck is key, as most of your available actions (like movement and combat) come from it.
 You can also use your special skills and command units.

-Complementing the base game were several expansions, which added new heroes, action cards, enemies, scenarios and much more.
+Complementing the base game were several expansions, which added new heroes, action cards, enemies, scenarios, and much more.
 Ultimate edition is a revised compilation of the base game and all the expansions.

-Why should you bother with re-organizing components?
+Why should you bother with Organizing Mage Knight Ultimate Edition components?

-The plastic insert that comes with the ultimate edition is not bad, Contrary, every component type has it’s own space: trays for cards, separated by character, action cards and wounds.
-There are trays for crystals, skill tokens, enemy tokens, terrain tiles, dice and expansion tokens.
+The plastic insert that comes with the ultimate edition is not bad.
+Contrary, every component type has its own space: trays for cards, separated by character, action cards, and wounds.
+There are trays for crystals, skill tokens, enemy tokens, terrain tiles, dice, and expansion tokens.

 But, there are two problems with it.
-First, minor one is that trays are unmarked, nor are there any hints on how to organize them in the manual.
+The first, minor one is that trays are unmarked, nor are there any hints on how to organize them in the manual.
 But OK, I guess they assumed someone who buys Mage Knight has above average intelligence and can figure it out by himself.
 I certainly didn’t have any setbacks.

-Second, slightly larger problem is that all the same tokens go in the same tray.
+Second, a slightly larger problem is that all the same tokens go in the same tray.
 Let me give you an example, so you see what I mean by that.

 There is a tray for skill tokens for all seven characters.
 All the tokens are in the same tray.
 You normally need only a couple of skill token sets.
 That means sorting them every time you need them and then also when putting them back together.
 They are very small and like to spill out inside the tray, making them very fiddly to handle.